bloominstituteoftechnology/HTTP-AJAX/README.md

 ## Instructions

-1. Run `yarn install or npm install` inside the root directory of this project1Run `yarn start or npm start` to start the server.
+1. Run yarn install or npm install inside the root directory of this project1Run yarn start or npm start to start the server. //I needed to do this second.
+When I did it first it crashed the terminal.
+Said I couldn't have access or something.
+I stopped the server and then it was fine.

-1. The provided server returns a list of friends when a `GET` request is made to [`http://localhost:5000/friends`](http://localhost:5000/friends).
+2. The provided server returns a list of friends when a GET request is made to http://localhost:5000/friends.
-1. In a separate terminal window, run `create-react-app friends` to create your starter React application.
-1. CD into `friends` and run `yarn add axios react-router-dom` or `npm install --save axios react-router-dom` to include those dependencies in your project. _You'll need react router for the stretch problems_
+3. In a separate terminal window, run create-react-app friends to create your starter React application. xxx4.
+CD into friends and run yarn add axios react-router-dom or npm install --save axios react-router-dom to include those dependencies in your project.
+You'll need react router for the stretch problems
-1. CD into `friends` and run `yarn start or npm start` to fire up your React Dev Server.
+5. CD into friends and run yarn start or npm start to fire up your React Dev Server.
-1. Inside your React application, create a component to display the list of friends coming from the server.
+6. Inside your React application, create a component to display the list of friends coming from the server.
-1. Add a form to gather information about a new friend.
+7. Add a form to gather information about a new friend.
-1. Add a button to save the new friend by making a `POST` request to the same endpoint listed above.
+8. Add a button to save the new friend by making a POST request to the same endpoint listed above.
-1. Each `friend` should have the following properties:
+9. Each friend should have the following properties:
 ```js
 {
   name: should be a string,